lifebit-ai/jax-tutorial/README.md

 && cd lbf-hack-tutorial
 ```

 For the tutorial we will be working through a series of steps.
 If you are behind you can view the branches we have made for that section.
 The final branch is 2b.

+If you’re familiar with git this should help you falling behind with the pipeline.
+The key thing then is not to fall behind with installing the software dependencies etc.

 ![branches](https://raw.githubusercontent.com/lifebit-ai/lbf-hack-tutorial/master/images/branches.png)